Ti2Yuan/Mina/README.md

 # hello-world
-Just another repository

-Hi everyone!

-I am a student of TongJi university!
-I like java and Android !
+This is a demo of mina .And it includes server and client.